-Dean Kitty R. Coffey, Catherine N. Bush, Diana D. Carroll, Nancy H. Farris, Kimberly A. Johnson, Linda McGoldrick, Heather M. Whaley
+Catherine N. Bush, Diana D. Carroll, Kitty R. Coffey, Stephen M. Huff, Kimberly A. Johnson, Heather M. Whaley

-The Carson-Newman Family and Consumer Sciences Department is accredited by the American Association of Family and Consumer Sciences (AAFCS) Council for Accreditation.
-The Didactic Program in Dietetics is accredited by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association.
+The Carson-Newman Department of Family and Consumer Sciences is accredited by the American Association of Family and Consumer Sciences (AAFCS) Council for Accreditation.
+The Didactic Program in Dietetics is accredited by the Academy of Nutrition and Dietetics (AND), and the early childhood education (ACEND).